ajonnavittula/old-website/README.md

 This is the source code for Ananth Jonnavittula's personal website.
-This code is adapted from Jon Barron's p academic website: https://jonbarron.info/.
+This code is adapted from Jon Barron's personal academic website: https://jonbarron.info/.